Step 2 - Migrate your data

 To run the migration:

-• Execute the following command to set the password for the database user defined by the option css_user= in the migration.conf file (otherwise you will be prompted to enter this during the migration):
+• Execute the following command to set the password for the database user defined by the option css_user= in the migration.conf / migration_linux.conf file (otherwise you will be prompted to enter this during the migration):

 SET CSSPASSWORD=CastAIP

-Step 3 - Check CAST Imaging v3
+Step 5 - Check CAST Imaging v3

 Connect to CAST Imaging v3 and login with a user that has the default Admin profile or a custom profile with the Administrator role - see User Permissions.
 Check that all your applications are visible in CAST Imaging v3.

-Successfully migrated applications will show the followng:
+Successfully migrated applications will show the following:

 The status Migration in process in the Application landing page - you can still view their results if required by clicking the status, but you will be informed that to finalize the migration, you will need to complete additional steps - see What’s next?: